mozilla/ichnaea/docs/api/index.rst

 API Key Limit
 -------------

-API keys can optionally be rate limited.
-If the limit for a specific API key is exceeded, the service responds with a `dailyLimitExceeded` message with a HTTP 403 error code:
+API keys can be rate limited.
+If the limit for a specific API key is exceeded, the service responds with a ``dailyLimitExceeded`` message and a HTTP 403 error code:

 .. code-block:: javascript